NetAppEMEA/kubernetes-netapp/mongodb/solidfire-statefulset/README.md

 <code>kubectl create -f mongo-solidfire-statefulsets.yaml</code>

+*Note: If using Openshift you must give the serviceaccount additional privileges to list pods as required by the sidecar.
+Giving admin access is one way to do it:* `oadm policy add-cluster-role-to-user admin system:serviceaccount:YOUR-PROJECT-NAME:default`

 This YAML will deploy a headless service and the MongoDb StatefulSet with  this “sidecar” container which will configure the MongoDB replica set automatically.
 A “sidecar” is a helper container which helps the main container do its work.

 Once you execute the deployment command you will see mongo pods come up 1 by 1.
 Finally the StatefulSet will create 3 mongo instances 1 for each replica set.